ovidiup13/EventDetectionTwitter/README.md

 - Java 8
 - Gradle

-Make sure all the appropriate files are in the *./data* folder.
+Make sure all the appropriate data files are in the *./data/1day* and *./data/7days* folder.

 ## Running